dscolby/CausalELM.jl/docs/src/guide/its.md

 # Interrupted Time Series Analysis
 Sometimes we want to know how an outcome variable for a single unit changed after an event or intervention.
-For example, if regulators announce sanctions against company A, we might want to know how the price of stock A changed after the announcement.
+For example, if regulators announce sanctions against company A, we might want to know how the price of company A's stock changed after the announcement.
 Since we do not know what the price of Company A's stock would have been if the santions were not announced, we need some way to predict those values.
-An interrupted time series analysis does this by using some covariates that are related to the oucome variable but not related to whether the event happened to predict what would have happened.
+An interrupted time series analysis does this by using some covariates that are related to the outcome but not related to whether the event happened to predict what would have happened.
 The estimated effects are the differences between the predicted post-event counterfactual outcomes and the observed post-event outcomes, which can also be aggregated to mean or cumulative effects.
 Estimating an interrupted time series design in CausalELM consists of three steps.

 !!! note
-    For a deeper dive on interrupted time series estimation see:
+    For a general overview of interrupted time series estimation see:

         Bernal, James Lopez, Steven Cummins, and Antonio Gasparrini.
 "Interrupted time series regression for the evaluation of public health interventions: a tutorial."
 International